 Roof prism binoculars are better for sport and activity.
 They are easier to make sealed, for example, to fill the case with nitrogen.
 It will protect binoculars not only from moisture but also from fogging.
 For hunters or sportsmen, poor visibility can cause serious consequences.
 If it’s important to you too, take a look at roof prism binoculars in a rubberized nitrogen-filled case.

-For whom are roof-prisms binoculars suitable?
+Who are roof-prisms binoculars suitable for?

 - Hunters, ornithologists;

 - You, if you are looking for expensive quality binoculars.

 An interesting fact:

 In roof prisms binoculars the distance between lens centers (interpupillary distance) is equal to the distance between the center of their eyepiece.
 So that you will not see on sale such binoculars with objective lenses more than 65 mm.
 Such binoculars will not be possible to use: most of us have a smaller distance between the eyes.

 Still, sometimes it happens that binoculars are too small for its owner: the maximum interpupillary distance is not enough.
 You have to pay attention to it, too.
 It can happen as to Roof Prism Binoculars, as to Porro ones.